The Making of Barbie of the Apocalypse

 Blue Barbie has an owl wing over her eye.
 Owl wings suggest wisdom; the reference here is to Sophia as well as to the “eyeless mind,” perception and wisdom that come from beyond what we can perceive with our senses.
 She is also surrounded by “holy sparks,” seven, to be exact, in homage to the abundance of sevens in Revelation.

 Jewish mysticism considers the world to be filled with sparks of holiness that are hidden in matter, and that our job as humans is to redeem the material world through the act of blessing everything as a way of freeing those holy sparks.

-Though that wasn’t my conscious intent, Barbie is a triple goddess: Blue Barbie is the mother, of course, and Original Barbie, sitting skeletally in Blackness would be Hecate, Queen of the Underworld, and also she who holds all three in Herself, and manifests herself in three forms.
+Though it wasn’t my conscious intent, Barbie is a triple goddess: White Barbie, with her erotic self in her heart, power in her right palm, veiled waters of nourishment in her lap, both shrouded in white like an underworld spectre and veiled in white like a bride, is the virgin / maiden.
+Blue Barbie is the mother, and Original Barbie, sitting skeletally in Blackness would be Hecate, Queen of the Underworld, yet each holds, in some fashion, all three in themselves.

 I wanted to do something with incense.
 Rev. 8:5 has an angel taking a censor and filling it from the fire, “which he then hurled down onto the earth; immediately there came peals of thunder and flashes of lighting and the earth shook.”
 I spent an enchanted hour one day just watching the smoke from incense rise.
 I wanted to have incense coming out of Barbie’s mouth and let Barbie herself be the censor.
 The incense would drift like a cloud into images of the four horseman and the dragon, but my skills weren’t up to the task.